bianca9901/cheers-quiz/README.md

 ### Validator testing

 #### No errors were returned when passing through the official [W3C validator](https://validator.w3.org/) for the html.
 No errors were found when passing through the official [Jigsaw](https://jigsaw.w3.org/css-validator/validator.html.en) validator for CSS.
+No errors were found when passing through the official [Jshint](https://jshint.com/) validator.

 #### HTML
 ![Home page Html checker](documentation/images/html-checker.png)